Cookbook > Building Subgraphs on Cosmos

 Link to this section

-Once your subgraph has been created, you can deploy your subgraph by using the graph deploy CLI command after running the graph create CLI command:
+Once your subgraph has been created, you can deploy your subgraph by using the graph deploy CLI command:

 Local Graph Node (based on default configuration):